llllvvuu/dl-webapp-sources/README.md

 ```sh
 dl-webapp-sources ${JS_URLS} -o ${OUTPUT_DIRECTORY}
 ```

+If you got anything interesting, go back and click around the app to load all of the chunks (if it's a SPA), and repeat.

 Now you can try to add some `create-react-app` or `create-next-app` boilerplate to try to get the app to build.